Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Results on precision

 From this, the marginal uncertainty reaches $\sigma(\fnl)=134$ when stacking all converged chains.
 This corresponds to roughly a factor-of-two increase compared to the idealized case, reflecting a reduction in the forecasting power of the cross-correlation power spectrum.
 Importantly, this degradation is driven not by the dispersion in $n(z)$ itself, but by the effective bias $b_{\rm eff}$, which is closely linked to the constraining power on $\fnl$—higher bias naturally leads to a better signal-to-noise ratio.
 Repeating the analysis with the error bars of the inferred clustering-redshift distribution reduced by a factor of $\sqrt{3}$—corresponding to the expected improvement in clustering-redshift precision with upcoming \desi DR3 data—reduces the uncertainty to $\sigma(\fnl) \approx 105$, highlighting the strong potential for improved clustering-redshift calibration with next-generation spectroscopic data.

-Then we use the model which includes the impact of redshift evolution on the PNG term, and we propagate uncertainties on the clustering-redshift distribution via $\widehat{bn}(z) \sim \mathcal{N}(b_{\rm LBG}n_{\rm LBG}(z),\sigma_{\rm CZ}(z))$ and $\widehat{b}_0$ to be the redshift integral of $\widehat{bn}(z)/b_{\rm W19}(z)$.
-From this model, we obtain $\sigma(\fnl)=55$ (neglecting uncertainties), $\sigma(\fnl)=147$ when including \desi DR1 uncertainties, and $\sigma(\fnl)=120$ when assuming \desi DR3 performance.
+Then we use the redshift-dependent bias model in \eqreff{eq:bias_lbg_w19}, and we propagate uncertainties on the clustering-redshift distribution via $\widehat{bn}(z) \sim \mathcal{N}(b_{\rm LBG}n_{\rm LBG}(z),\sigma_{\rm CZ}(z))$ and $\widehat{b}_0$ to be the redshift integral of each $\widehat{bn}(z)/b_{\rm W19}(z)$.
+From this model, we obtain $\sigma(\fnl)=147$ when including \desi DR1 uncertainties, and $\sigma(\fnl)=120$ when assuming \desi DR3 performance.
 We can see that the more sophisticated model is not associated with an increase in the uncertainty in the fixed case, and creates a 15$\%$ degradation accounting for uncertainties.
 Thus, reducing the uncertainties associated with the clustering redshift measurements is the main limitation of this method.

 This framework offers a promising avenue for combining clustering-redshift information with realistic bias modeling, representing an important step toward fully data-driven constraints on primordial non-Gaussianity.
 Even though current uncertainties remain significant and are the major contribution to the uncertainty on $\fnl$, this exploratory analysis demonstrates the feasibility of applying clustering-redshift methods to LBG samples over such a wide redshift range, by combining the analysis of multiple \desi tracers.